Ckevin99/Teamproject/readme.md

 * Complete goals to acquire points
 * Store/save points
 * Create a shop with items
-* Points used in a shop to get rewards
+* Points used in a shop to get "rewards"
 * Main menu
 * Main screen with character